Reverse polarity in TIG and stick welding

 “Failure could be catastrophic, so everything has to be right,” says Don Cessna, NAES quality manager.
 “At the end of the day, we’re judged on our reject rate.”

 The company welds a lot of SA213 T11, which is 1-1/4-inch chrome boiler tube, with wall thicknesses ranging from 238 millimeters to 1-1/2 inches.
 NAES welders most frequently TIG weld the root pass and stick weld the remaining passes.

 There may be 100 welders or more inside the boiler during a job, and they could all be running the same type of welding power source.
 This can result in a tangle of welding leads, making it hard for operators to determine which lead and machine is theirs when they want to switch polarity or make parameter changes.
 Going from the TIG root pass to the stick passes requires the welders to trace the lead, find their machine — which often is outside of the boiler — and switch the cables to go from straight polarity (TIG) to reverse polarity (stick).
 This process could happen up to a dozen times per day per welder.

 “Their leads end up being like a weave of spaghetti going up through the scaffold,” Cessna says.
 “It could take anywhere from a half hour to an hour to trace his leads up, get the machine switched over and climb back in.”

-This not only takes time and impacts productivity, it also increases slip, trip and fall hazards for welders climbing in and out of the boiler.
+This process also increases slip, trip and fall hazards for welders climbing in and out of the boiler.

-In this situation, it’s also not uncommon for a welder to accidentally change parameters on the wrong machine, which results in frustrated welders and the potential for blown welds or porosity if the operator begins welding in the wrong polarity or with incorrect parameters.
+In this situation, it’s also not uncommon for a welder to accidentally change parameters on the wrong machine.
+This results in frustrated welders and the potential for blown welds or porosity if the operator begins welding in the wrong polarity or with incorrect parameters.